10 Best Plants for Goldfish Tanks

 Source

 Cryptocoryne Wendtii is a hardy midground plant once it settles in.
-It has tougher leaves than many soft stem plants, but it needs time to establish roots before goldfish start disturbing it.
+It has tougher leaves than many soft stem plants and can work in goldfish tanks if the roots are protected.

 10. Bucephalandra